Mercedes-Benz Citaro: Singapore

-By 2017, a grand total of 1,155 Citaro buses have been registered.
+By 2017, a grand total of 1,155 Mercedes-Benz O530 Citaro buses have been registered under SBS Transit, SMRT Buses, Land Transport Authority’s Bus Services Enhancement Programme (BSEP) and Bus Contracting Model (BCM).
+Almost all public bus routes utilise O530 Citaros, with all public bus operators (including SMRT Buses) operating O530 Citaros built to SBS Transit specifications.
+All buses were fitted with a 4-speed Voith DIWA 854.5 automatic transmission with cooling engine components.

-In 2022, SBS Transit had redeployed several MAN NL323F buses and Mercedes-Benz O530 Citaro buses to replace Scania K230UBs on cross-border bus routes, which are the last diesel single-deck buses to use in Singapore.
+In 2022, SBS Transit had redeployed several Ulu Pandan Bus Depot MAN NL323F (A22) buses and Mercedes-Benz O530 Citaro buses to replace Scania K230UB (Euro IV) buses on cross-border buses (160, 170 and 170X), which are the last diesel single-deck buses to use in Singapore.
 Those allocated under the Bus Contracting Model were redeployed to SBS Transit.

-In March 2020, SBS Transit introduced a Mercedes-Benz Citaro hybrid with C2 bodywork, registered as SG4004B as part of a 1-year trial and transition to sustainable transport.
-It was deployed on service 93 and 272, and had returned to Mercedes-Benz in 2021, which is due to the subsequent transition to the electric Citaro fleet in the future.
+In March 2020, SBS Transit introduced a Mercedes-Benz O530 Citaro C2 hybrid, registered as SG4004B as part of a 1-year trial and transition to sustainable transport.
+It was deployed only on buses 93 and 272, and was returned to Mercedes-Benz in 2021, which is due to the subsequent transition to the electric Citaro fleet in the future.
+SG4004B was eventually exported to the United Kingdom in December 2023. features a Mercedes-Benz OM936h engine (7,700cc), paired with Voith DIWA 854.6 4-speed automatic gearbox.
+Bluetec Selective catalytic reduction (with Exhaust gas recirculation), common rail fuel injection system.

+Major Incidents

+SBS6145C was involved in an accident with a prime mover in 2016.
+It was subsequently de-registered & scrapped in 2017.

+SBS6132P smashed into a concrete pillar at Changi Airport in 2021.
+The bus was subsequently de-registered & scrapped in 2022.

+SBS6093T collided into a tree along the Tampines Expressway (TPE).
+Due to its extensive damage, the bus was not repaired and later de-registered & scrapped in February 2023.

+SBS6403H was one of two O530 Citaros involved in an accident at Bukit Batok Bus Interchange in July 2021, where it mounted a kerb, flew through a metal railing and eventually landed on its left side, injuring 17 people (1 Bus Captain driving the other bus, 1 Bus Captain on break, 1 Bus Captain driving SBS6403H and the 14 passengers onboard).
+Due to its extensive damage, the bus was stripped of its parts and put on a non-user lay up status.
+The bus was subsequently de-registered & scrapped in August 2023.

 Oceania

 Australia

 In Australia, between September 2004 and September 2007, Transperth trialled three hydrogen powered O530BZs.
 One was preserved by the Bus Preservation Society of Western Australia with the other two scrapped at the end of the trial.
 In 2016, Brisbane Transport trialled a Citaro demonstrator.